-Compost encourages healthy plant growth.
+Compost encourages healthy plant growth and provides organic matter

 Quality finished compost produced is a slow release, nutrient rich material and when added to soil will improve soil structure, texture, aeration and water holding capabilities.

-Encourages a green and lush lawn.
+Compost encourages a green and lush lawn.

 3 for 30 – 3” of compost reduces 30% of your water needs.

-Improves soil aeration for root development.
+It improves soil aeration for root development.

 60% of waste going to landfills is organic and can be composted!
 By composting, we are able to reduce the amount of waste going to landfills and reduce greenhouse gases.